trufnetwork/sdk-js/docs/getting-started.md

 - Review [Core Concepts](./core-concepts.md) to understand streams and permissions
 - See the [API Reference](./api-reference.md) for detailed method documentation
-- Check our [integration tests](../tests/integration) for comprehensive examples
+- Check our [example scripts](../examples) for comprehensive examples

 ## Support